biocore/wol/data/genomes/README.md

 bash batch_down.sh download.list
 ```

+**Moreover**, in the [metadata](../data/genomes/metadata.tsv.bz2), column `ftp_path` indicates the original path of each genome on the NCBI FTP server.

+## Lineage-specific download

-**Lineage-specific download**: In the [interactive tree browser](../../empress), one can mouse over a clade of interest to display the taxonomic annotation and an "**Export**" button, which leads to choices of genome IDs, download links and subtree.
+In the [interactive tree browser](../../empress), one can mouse over a clade of interest to display the taxonomic annotation and an "**Export**" button, which leads to choices of genome IDs, download links and subtree.
 The interface further allows choice of download data types (e.g., genomes, proteins, RNAs).

 Then one can use [batch_down.sh](batch_down.sh) to batch-download them (see above).

-**Moreover**, in the [metadata](../data/genomes/metadata.tsv.bz2), column `ftp_path` indicates the original path of each genome on the NCBI FTP server.
+## Mapping

+[**nucl2g.txt**](nucl2g.txt.bz2) is a nucleotide accession to genome ID mapping file.
+It is useful in some downstream applications (e.g., check out our [community ecology](../../protocols/community_ecology) protocol).
+Although it isn't hard to generate one from the genome sequences.

 ## Metadata